CallenCaracy/orence-api/readme.md

 ## Overview
 OrenceWebApi provides the foundational backend services for the Orence project, focusing on authentication and user management.
-It leverages C# and ASP.NET Core for robust and scalable API design.
+It leverages C# and ASP.NET Core for robust and scalable API design, Neon PostgreSQL for database.

 ---